carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

     - Once RDS is selected as MultiAZ ==> Create a **read replica as a Multi-AZ DB instance**.
       - Exam Tip: Do not confuse with "Deploy a read replica in a different AZ to the master DB instance" (this is not Multi-AZ and not HA)
       - Amazon RDS creates a standby of your replica in another Availability Zone for failover support for the replica, even in a different Region of your running RDS instance.
 You pay for replication cross Region, but not for cross AZ.
-    - **It must have automatic backups turned on in order to deploy a read replica**.
+    - Requirement: **Source DB must have automatic backups turned on in order to deploy a read replica**.
     - You can have read replicas of read replicas (but watch out for latency)
     - Each read replica will have its own DNS end point.
     - Read replicas can be promoted to be their own databases.
 This breaks the replication.